enspiral/handbook/agreements.md

 # Agreements

-Coming soon!

-Description of what Enspiral Agreements are

-How these documents are changed (Loomio decisions required)
+Agreements are documents which define important processes at Enspiral.
+They are the legislation which govern the rules of how we operate.
+The process for creating and changing Agreements is defined in our [Decisions Agreement](decisions_agreement).